 The beginning of the staircase.
 The lanterns are the hints going there.

-After few flights of stairs, more and more people are coming
+After a few flights, more and more people are coming

 Reaching the picture-perfect spot, plenty of tourists are taking photos